Line (formation)

 During the Napoleonic Wars, the British Army famously commonly used a thin two-rank line formation.
 This was mainly due to compensate for their lack of numbers and possibly to maximize the accuracy of their fire.
 This was contrary to popular belief not a doctrinal policy, but instead the result of the material conditions they often faced.
-British infantry would still if the situation demanded it and their numbers allowed it, form in three or four ranks.
+British infantry would still form in three or four ranks if the situation demanded it and their numbers allowed it.

 The "Thin Red Line" of the 93rd (Highland) Regiment at the Battle of Balaklava that successfully held against a Russian cavalry charge, is a famous example of a linear formation, even though their achievements were not an incredible and rare occurrence, and their fame can rather be attributed to the rise of journalism during the Crimean war, and thus the exposure of the public to the reality of military conflict.

 A loose line formation called a skirmish line is used by many modern forces during assaults as it enables maximum firepower to be directed in one direction at once, useful when attacking an enemy position.
 It also enables the use of fire and movement.

 In the British Army, the name "lines" is occasionally used to refer to the base or barracks, particularly for the Royal Horse Artillery, currently based at King George VI Lines in Woolwich.